Meta Payment Systems Explained: Thresholds, Auto-Bill, and Card Limits

 Why this matters for your card choice

 Two takeaways: (1) charge cards with no preset limit (Amex Business Gold, Platinum, Brex, Ramp) avoid the limit-as-ceiling problem entirely; (2) the 4x and 3x rewards cards (Amex Business Gold, Chase Ink Preferred) make every threshold charge into a points event.
 A $5K threshold charge on Gold = 20,000 Membership Rewards points, easily worth $400+ in transferable value.
-Twelve such charges a year is $4,800 in points you'd otherwise leave on the table.
+Twelve such charges a year is $4,800 in points you'd otherwise leave on the table — for the full cross-platform ranking see the best business credit card for advertising spend in 2026, and if you're weighing simplicity over redemption upside read cashback vs points on ad spend.

 Takeaway